Healthdirect Free Australian health advice you can count on.

 How is cancer treated?

-Some treatment options include:
+Treatment options include:

-• chemotherapy: powerful cancer-killing medicines
+• chemotherapy — cancer-killing medicines

-• surgery: to remove the cancer
+• surgery — to remove the cancer

 You might be invited to take part in a clinical trial.
 This is a way of testing new treatments.
 Clinical trials may give you access to treatments that aren’t usually available in Australia.